krastanov-veselin/ground_zero/README.md

 ### The UI lib focused on complex stateful animations and high performance scaling of nodes in a rapid mutable environment that runs like magic! :O

-This is a new project directly started as open source, so it's a continuous work in progress and new content may be added on a daily basis until reaching a stable release, so do expect a stable release really soon!
-And if you don't...
+This is a new project directly started as open source, so it's a continuous work in progress and new content may be added on a daily basis until reaching a stable release, so do expect a stable release really soon! ...
+And if you don't ...
 I'LL BE MAD BRO/SIS!

 You can also contact me via veselin.krastanov.zero@gmail.com to discuss contribution.